 Shopping online has become part of everyday life.
 The simplicity of being able to log onto the internet and buy what you need instead of making a round trip to the shops means that more and more shops are going online.

-If you sell products online then getting the SEO right on your Ecommerce site has never been so important.
-With so many online shops live it is now just as competitive online as it is in the high street – perhaps even more so.
+If you sell products online then getting the SEO right on your ecommerce site has never been so important.

 Ecommerce sites by their nature don’t usually include a lot of content, which means that site owners need to ensure that they address other elements to give their sites a competitive edge.

-In this post I have put together a comprehensive guide to Ecommerce SEO as well as the other factors that should also be looked into to give you a competitive edge.
+In this blog, I have put together a comprehensive guide to ecommerce SEO as well as the other factors that should also be looked into to give you a competitive edge.

 As with any SEO campaign, it all begins with keyword research.